 5. Behavioral goals

-Behavioral goals are those such as getting along better with classmates, practicing patience, being quiet when needed, etc. Depending on the nature of the behavior goal, these may be best set privately between teacher and student (with parental involvement, or other support staff).
+Examples of behavioral goals include getting along better with classmates, practicing patience, or being quiet when needed.
+Depending on the nature of the behavior goal, these may be best set privately between teacher and student (with parental involvement or other support staff).
 If the behavior goal applies to the whole class, it’s best to set the goal when all students are present.
-Talk to students about why it would be important to improve in these areas and be sure to give concrete examples.
+Talk to students about why it would be important to improve in these areas, and be sure to give concrete examples.

-For instance: Say your students as a whole have been struggling with transition times, such as moving from one task to the next.
-Perhaps when it’s time to switch from an art activity to silent reading it becomes chaotic in the classroom.
-A good approach would be to talk it out in a class meeting (why is it important to move quickly from one task to another?) and set a specific goal for growth (for example, using a stopwatch or other timer and sticking to a one-minute transition time.
+For instance: Say your students have been struggling with transition times, such as moving from one task to the next.
+Perhaps when it’s time to switch from an art activity to silent reading, it becomes chaotic in the classroom.
+A good approach would be to talk it out in a class meeting (Why is it important to move quickly from one task to another?) and set a specific goal for growth (for example, using a stopwatch or other timer and sticking to a one-minute transition time).

 6. Specific knowledge goals